boystrange/ProgramVerification/src/Chapter/Connectives.lagda.md

 right hand side* (note that there is no equal sign): as there is no proof of `⊥`, we are not obliged to provide a proof of `A` as required by the codomain of `absurd`.

+In most programming languages, it is possible to assign the type `⊥` to non-terminating expressions.
+If this were allowed also in Agda, the whole language would be useless insofar program verification is concerned, since `absurd` would easily allow us to prove *any* property for *any* program.
+For this reason, Agda has a *termination checker* making sure that every definition is *terminating*.
+For example, if we try to define `loop` as follows

+    loop : ℕ -> ⊥
+    loop n = loop (succ n)

+Agda reports that this definition does not pass the termination check.
+Indeed, `loop` is recursively applied to increasingly larger arguments.
+An even simpler example of non-terminating definition is `bottom`, shown below.

+    bottom : ⊥
+    bottom = bottom

+All the recursive functions we have defined until now are *terminating* because there is an argument that becomes *structurally smaller* from an application of the function to its recursive invocation.
+Structural recursion applies to a large family of functions, but some of them (e.g. [division]({% link pages/Chapter.Division.md %}) or [quick sort]({% link pages/Chapter.QuickSort.md %})) cannot be easily formulated in this way.
+We will see a general technique for having these functions accepted by Agda in later chapters.

 ## Exercises